-Last year, 381,591 cars were registered in blue, which represents a 16.1 percent market share.
+In 2018, 381,591 cars were registered in blue, which represents a 16.1 percent market share.
 It would take a massive shift for blue to break into the top three.
 The sombre hues of grey, black and white have been the dominant shades for nearly a decade.

 Without going all M&S about this, Structural Blue is no ordinary paint colour.
 Good luck getting this one colour-matched at your local DIY store.

 Lexus says it took 15 years to develop the colour, with its team drawing inspiration from the Morpho butterfly.
 The production process takes eight months, 12 production steps and 20 quality inspections.

 You can read more about the paint here – it’s more interesting than it sounds – but one thing’s for sure: LC 500 drivers are going to fear stone chips like an ice cream seller fears the rain.
 Following a gritter lorry in a Structural Blue Lexus is a definite no-no.